Last updated 31st August 2021:

 Please find below the top-line information on trading internationally post-Brexit.
 There is more detailed information in the Members’ Library, and links to further information below.

-The GCA met with small businesses Minister Paul Scully MP on 2nd June 2021 and highlighted the challenges associated with EU VAT changes coming in July.
+This issue was highlighted by GCA members earlier in the year, the GCA met with small businesses Minister Paul Scully MP on 2nd June 2021 and highlight these challenges.
 GCA ceo, Amanda Fergusson explained that “….while there was general understanding of the rationale behind these changes, the uncertainly and looming costs associated with the IOSS solution is putting small businesses off exporting low value items like greeting cards”.

 The Minister thanked the GCA for raising and said that this was affecting EU traders too.
 He assured the meeting, attended by other trade associations connected with independent retailers, that the issue was the subject of discussion at the regular ’round-table’ meetings held with the Department of International Trade including the negotiations team.
 He said that the government was working hard to “issue clear guidance well before the 1st July date”.

-ISSO is covered in detail at our 2nd GCA Panel Discussion at the end of April 2021, it was also covered by the Financial Times on 20th and 21st May 2021, in an article that quoted GCA CEO Amanda Fergusson and GCA member David Falkner from Cardology.
+The GCA covered ISSO in detail at our 2nd GCA Panel Discussion at the end of April 2021, it was also covered by the Financial Times on 20th and 21st May 2021, in an article that quoted GCA CEO Amanda Fergusson and GCA member David Falkner from Cardology.

 One of the questions still not fully resolved is about the need for an intermediary to assist with IOSS.
 Due to the UK-EU mutual assistance protocol, UK businesses should not need an intermediary.
 However, although mutual assistance has been agreed between the EU and UK, this in practice is not yet fully in play, which means that UK companies wanting to register for IOSS may need to appoint an intermediary from July 1st until this is sorted.
 If this does happen there are companies that can offer in-house Fiscal Representation services – all will carry additional, as yet undefined, costs.
 Avalara, who joined our Panel Discussion, are one such company.